What are OLED monitors?

 There are several types of OLED cells which are being developed for possible incorporation into OLED monitors.
 The principles used in all are similar to those explained above, but the arrangement of the layers within the cells and the exact materials used differs slightly.
 Some technologies described below are not applicable to PC monitors and will be restricted to specialist applications such as heads-up-displays on aircraft or small bright clock screens; but we explore them anyway.

-Because TFT matrices are more efficient than the external circuits of PMOLED displays, AMOLED monitors are extremely energy efficient when compared to PMOLED displays.
-The TFT array controls current very rapidly and accurately, and is not held back by liquid crystals; AMOLED screens therefore have exceptional response times and colour reproduction.
+Because TFT matrices are more efficient than the external circuits of PMOLED displays, AMOLED is extremely energy efficient in comparison.
+The TFT array controls current very rapidly and accurately, and is not held back by liquid crystals; Active Matrix OLED screens therefore have exceptional response times and colour reproduction.

 Other OLED technologies

-Although AMOLED screens are where the money is (literally) in terms of PC monitors and TV screens, there are several additional OLED technologies which have rather particular specialist applications.
+Although AMOLED is where the money is (literally) for monitors and TVs, there are several additional technologies which have rather particular specialist applications.
 Transparent OLEDs (TOLEDs) make use of a transparent cathode in addition to the already transparent anode and substrate to produce a screen that is over 80% as transparent as the substrate used, when the pixels are in the off state.
-Although this could potentially be used in high-end TVs and PC Monitors that you can literally see through, TOLED has particularly interesting applications in the military in aircraft, vehicle and soldier-mounted HUDs (heads-up displays).
+Although this could potentially be used in high-end displays (that you can literally see through), this application is limited by the inability of the TOLED matrix to display ‘black’.
+Nonetheness; this has particularly interesting applications in the military in aircraft, vehicle and soldier-mounted HUDs (heads-up displays).

 By using a highly flexible substrate, such as thin foils or plastics, it is also possible to make a durable, lightweight and even foldable OLED screen (FOLED).
 These have interesting applications for both civilians and military personnel, as they have be integrated into clothing.
-Another OLED technology, which has actually featured in the news recently, is the use of ‘pure’ white OLEDs as an efficient lighting alternative.
+Another emerging technology involves the use of ‘pure’ white OLEDs as an efficient lighting alternative.
 The light emitted is more energy-efficient, brighter and whiter than fluorescent or incandescent light bulbs.
 By producing OLEDs in large sheets, which is an advantage of the current ‘printing’ manufacturing process, it is possible to make large thin sheets of light for use on walls and ceilings.
-It is even possible to make them transparent (TOLED) so that they could act as windows during the day and lights during the evening – perhaps even allowing them to black out when you want to sleep.
+It is even possible to make them transparent so that they could act as windows during the day and lights during the evening – perhaps even allowing them to black out.

 The advantages of OLED monitors

-In 2009 and into 2010, a great drive has been made by PC monitor and TV manufacturers (in particular LG and Samsung) to replace the usual CCFL (cold-carbon fluorescent) backlights of LCD monitors with LED backlights using either white or coloured LED arrays.
-An LED backlight is lighter, thinner and more efficient than a CCFL-backlight and can be accurately and independently controlled so that specific areas of monitor can become lighter or dimmer depending on the image to be displayed.
-This has allowed monitors and TV screens to become thinner, lighter, more efficient and with superior contrast, brightness and colour reproduction enhancing the overall image quality
+In 2009 and into 2010, a great drive has been made by PC monitor and TV manufacturers (in particular LG and Samsung) to replace the usual CCFL (Cold Cathode Fluorescent Lamp) backlights of LCD monitors with LED backlights using either white or coloured arrays.
+The predminant modern form of this backlight uses strips or clusters of white LEDs behind the edges of a monitor – a backlight typed dubbed WLED.
+A WLED backlight is lighter, thinner and more efficient than a CCFL-backlight whilst the rather rare ‘full array’ variety can be accurately and independently controlled so that specific areas of monitor can become lighter or dimmer depending on the image to be displayed.
+This has allowed high-end monitors and TV screens to become thinner, lighter and more efficient superior dynamic contrast ratios contrast.

-OLED technology is the next step in the evolution of PC monitors and TV screens, as it does away with the backlight entirely.
-With only a thin transparent film in the way of the light emitted directly by the OLED pixels, you get an image with previously impossible contrast, greater apparent brightness and vivid, lifelike colours with an exceptionally wide gamut.
+OLED technology is the next step in the evolution of the display, as it does away with the backlight entirely.
+With only a thin transparent film in the way of the light emitted by the pixels, you get an image with previously impossible contrast, greater apparent brightness and vivid, lifelike colours with an exceptionally wide gamut.
 Response times and refresh rates are also significantly enhanced over even the best LCDs – an OLED monitor could theoretically have a response time of around 0.01ms and a refresh rate exceeding 1 KHz (1000Hz).
-Manufacturers are also experimenting with multiple emissive layers to enhance the brightness of OLED screens, which is possible due to the exceptionally thin nature of OLED cells.
+Manufacturers are also experimenting with multiple emissive layers to enhance the brightness, which is possible due to the exceptionally thin nature of the cells.
 The end result of all this is images that are much more vivid and lifelike than anything produced by an LCD.
-No picture or video could ever do these changes justice, but I think this one gets the point across quite nicely –
+No picture or video could ever do these changes justice but this one gets the point across quite nicely

 OLED image quality

-Not only is an OLED monitor exceptionally thin and light, by doing away with the backlight you also save a tremendous amount of power; when OLED PC monitors hit the mass-market, they could be over 10 times as efficient as the best LED-backlit LCD monitor of today.
-Because light is emitted directly from the emissive layers of OLED displays, the viewing angles are vastly superior to any LCD display.
-The most common technology used in LCD PC monitors; TN (twisted nematic), is widely criticised for distortion of the picture from significantly off-centre viewing angles.
+Not only is the hypothetical OLED monitor exceptionally thin and light, by doing away with the backlight you also save a tremendous amount of power; when these hit the mass-market they could be over 10 times as efficient as the best LED-backlit LCD monitor of today.
+As the technology stands at the moment they are considerably more efficient than LCD screens of comparable size when displaying mainly blacks and dark colours – but a lot of white on screen drives current power consumption up significantly.
+One undeniable advantage of is viewing angles that are vastly superior to any LCD display; light is emitted directly from the emissive layers of OLED displays.
+The most common technology used in LCD, TN (twisted nematic), is widely criticised for distortion of the picture from significantly off-centre viewing angles.

-Although not necessarily widely applicable to PC monitors, as we explored in the previous section; OLED displays can be flexible and/or transparent, allowing them to be used for certain specialist applications.
+Although not necessarily widely applicable to larger screens, OLEDs can be flexible and/or transparent.
+This allows them to be used for certain specialist applications as explored in the previous section.

 The disadvantages of OLED monitors